mvdan/github-actions-golang/README.md

 ### Summary

-Each YAML file under `.github/workflows/` is a separate workflow to run on a series of events specified by `on`. `name` is its human readable name.

-Each workflow file has a number of jobs.
+Each workflow file has a number of jobs, which get run `on` specified events.

 Each job runs on a configuration matrix.
-For example, we can test two major Go versions on the three major operating systems.
+For example, we can test two major Go versions on three operating systems.

-Each job has a number of steps.
-Installing Go and checking out the repository's code are the essential ones.
+Each job has a number of steps, such as installing Go, or checking out the repository's code.

 ### FAQs